 A PHP library acting as a wrapper for PHP's default session handling functions which stores data in a MySQL database, providing both better performance and better security and protection against session fixation and session hijacking.

-It is also a solution for applications that are scaled across multiple web servers (using a load balancer or a round-robin DNS) and where the user's session data needs to be available.
+Zebra_Session is also a solution for applications that are scaled across multiple web servers (using a load balancer or a round-robin DNS) where the user's session data needs to be available.
 Storing sessions in a database makes them available to all of the servers!

-The library supports "flashdata" - session variable which will only be available for the next server request, and which will be automatically deleted afterwards.
+Supports "flashdata" - session variables which will only be available for the next server request, and which will be automatically deleted afterwards.
 Typically used for informational or status messages (for example: "data has been successfully updated").

 acts as a wrapper for PHP's default session handling functions, but instead of storing session data in flat files it stores them in a MySQL database, providing better security and better performance

 it is a drop-in and seamingless replacement for PHP's default session handler: PHP sessions will be used in the same way as prior to using the library; you don't need to change any existing code!

 implements row locks, ensuring that data is correctly handled in scenarios with multiple concurrent AJAX requests